i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Padding (type 254)

 No other blocks are allowed.
+Padding, if present, must be the last block.

 In the existing session message, order is unspecified, except for the following requirements: